-The Minister of the Economy will first acknowledge receipt of any FDI notification and then decide (phase 1) as to whether or not to trigger the screening procedure within 2 months as from the date of acknowledgement of receipt of the notification.
+The Minister of Economy will first acknowledge receipt of any FDI notification and then decide (Phase I) as to whether or not to trigger the screening procedure within 2 months from the date of acknowledgement of receipt of the notification.

-If the screening procedure is decided (phase 2), it will not exceed 60 calendar days from the date when it is triggered.
+If the screening procedure is decided (Phase II), it will not exceed 60 calendar days from the date when it is triggered.

-So-called "stop the clock" questions may suspend the phases 1 & 2 timing, until receipt of additional information.
+So-called "stop the clock" questions may suspend the Phases I & II timing, until receipt of additional information.